 In addition, any travel taken outwith working hours will also be counted as working time, if it is work related.
 If you are hourly paid you may be paid for travel time or given time off in lieu (TOIL) for any business travel outside of your normal working hours, your entitlement to TOIL may be outlined in your contract of employment, and if not discuss it with your manager.
 For salaried staff payment for travel out with working hours is less common but it still depends on what your contract of employment states.

 If you travel regularly, your employer should also carry out relevant risk assessments as frequent travel can have a negative effect on your health.
 Your employer should ensure rest breaks are observed by those who drive regularly and eyesight should be tested frequently.

-Any further questions on this or other aspects of your employment chat to our HR Gurus now.
+Any further questions on this or other aspects of your employment take some advice from our HR Experts.